moramaan/reborn-app-backend/README.md

 cp .env.example .env
 ```

-Set your database and Cloudinary configurations in the `.env` file.
+Set your database, Cloudinary, and Auth0 configurations in the `.env` file.

 ### Generate Application Key